 Dental bridges are used to replace two or more missing teeth.
-It is made of a series of crowns that are mounted on adjacent natural teeth or implants called abutments that act as anchor and false teeth is placed in between.
+It is made of a series of crowns that are mounted on adjacent natural teeth or implants called abutments that act as anchor and false teeth are placed in between.
 The false tooth/teeth are known as pontics and can be made of a variety of materials like gold, porcelain, alloys or a combination of these.
-Based on the location, cost, aesthetic considerations and functionality your dentist would recommend the most suited type of material for the bridge.
+Based on the location, cost, aesthetic considerations and functionality, your dentist would recommend the most suitable type of material for the bridge.

 Bridges can be of the following three types

 - Traditional bridges:They are the most common type of bridges and have crown on the adjacent teeth or implant with a false tooth in between.
 They are made of ceramics or porcelain fused to metal.

 - Cantilever bridges:They are not as common and have adjacent teeth only on one side of the missing tooth/teeth.